meraki/dashboard-api-go/client/docs/CreateNetworkCameraQualityRetentionProfileRequestVideoSettings.md

 `func (o *CreateNetworkCameraQualityRetentionProfileRequestVideoSettings) HasMV52() bool`

 HasMV52 returns a boolean if a field has been set.

+### GetMV63

+`func (o *CreateNetworkCameraQualityRetentionProfileRequestVideoSettings) GetMV63() CreateNetworkCameraQualityRetentionProfileRequestVideoSettingsMV63`

+GetMV63 returns the MV63 field if non-nil, zero value otherwise.

+### GetMV63Ok

+`func (o *CreateNetworkCameraQualityRetentionProfileRequestVideoSettings) GetMV63Ok() (*CreateNetworkCameraQualityRetentionProfileRequestVideoSettingsMV63, bool)`

+GetMV63Ok returns a tuple with the MV63 field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetMV63

+`func (o *CreateNetworkCameraQualityRetentionProfileRequestVideoSettings) SetMV63(v CreateNetworkCameraQualityRetentionProfileRequestVideoSettingsMV63)`

+SetMV63 sets MV63 field to given value.

+### HasMV63

+`func (o *CreateNetworkCameraQualityRetentionProfileRequestVideoSettings) HasMV63() bool`

+HasMV63 returns a boolean if a field has been set.

+### GetMV93

+`func (o *CreateNetworkCameraQualityRetentionProfileRequestVideoSettings) GetMV93() CreateNetworkCameraQualityRetentionProfileRequestVideoSettingsMV93`

+GetMV93 returns the MV93 field if non-nil, zero value otherwise.

+### GetMV93Ok

+`func (o *CreateNetworkCameraQualityRetentionProfileRequestVideoSettings) GetMV93Ok() (*CreateNetworkCameraQualityRetentionProfileRequestVideoSettingsMV93, bool)`

+GetMV93Ok returns a tuple with the MV93 field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetMV93

+`func (o *CreateNetworkCameraQualityRetentionProfileRequestVideoSettings) SetMV93(v CreateNetworkCameraQualityRetentionProfileRequestVideoSettingsMV93)`

+SetMV93 sets MV93 field to given value.

+### HasMV93

+`func (o *CreateNetworkCameraQualityRetentionProfileRequestVideoSettings) HasMV93() bool`

+HasMV93 returns a boolean if a field has been set.

+### GetMV63X

+`func (o *CreateNetworkCameraQualityRetentionProfileRequestVideoSettings) GetMV63X() CreateNetworkCameraQualityRetentionProfileRequestVideoSettingsMV63X`

+GetMV63X returns the MV63X field if non-nil, zero value otherwise.

+### GetMV63XOk

+`func (o *CreateNetworkCameraQualityRetentionProfileRequestVideoSettings) GetMV63XOk() (*CreateNetworkCameraQualityRetentionProfileRequestVideoSettingsMV63X, bool)`

+GetMV63XOk returns a tuple with the MV63X field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetMV63X

+`func (o *CreateNetworkCameraQualityRetentionProfileRequestVideoSettings) SetMV63X(v CreateNetworkCameraQualityRetentionProfileRequestVideoSettingsMV63X)`

+SetMV63X sets MV63X field to given value.

+### HasMV63X

+`func (o *CreateNetworkCameraQualityRetentionProfileRequestVideoSettings) HasMV63X() bool`

+HasMV63X returns a boolean if a field has been set.

+### GetMV93X

+`func (o *CreateNetworkCameraQualityRetentionProfileRequestVideoSettings) GetMV93X() CreateNetworkCameraQualityRetentionProfileRequestVideoSettingsMV93X`

+GetMV93X returns the MV93X field if non-nil, zero value otherwise.

+### GetMV93XOk

+`func (o *CreateNetworkCameraQualityRetentionProfileRequestVideoSettings) GetMV93XOk() (*CreateNetworkCameraQualityRetentionProfileRequestVideoSettingsMV93X, bool)`

+GetMV93XOk returns a tuple with the MV93X field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetMV93X

+`func (o *CreateNetworkCameraQualityRetentionProfileRequestVideoSettings) SetMV93X(v CreateNetworkCameraQualityRetentionProfileRequestVideoSettingsMV93X)`

+SetMV93X sets MV93X field to given value.

+### HasMV93X

+`func (o *CreateNetworkCameraQualityRetentionProfileRequestVideoSettings) HasMV93X() bool`

+HasMV93X returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)